joepotenza/se_project_spots/README.md

 # Spots: A Photo Sharing App

 This project is similar in functionality to popular social media photo sharing platforms.
 The main page is a typical user profile, with an avatar, short bio, and a grid of photographs with titles.
-There are (currently non-functional) buttons for editing the bio, adding a new post, and liking the photos.
+There are buttons for editing the bio, adding a new post, and liking the photos.

 ## Technologies Used